 It makes sense that the more area you need to cover, the more the treatment will cost.
 A few tiny, spidery veins around your nose are a much quicker fix than widespread redness across both cheeks.
 For a small spot, you might look at a cost of around $100 to $150 per session.
 If you’re dealing with a medium-sized area, like redness across your cheeks, the price typically lands between $175 and $250.
 For more extensive treatment covering most of the face, the cost can range from $250 to $350 for each appointment.

-The type of laser technology used
+The role of laser technology in pricing

 Not all lasers are created equal, and the specific technology your provider uses will influence the price.
 Different devices are designed to target different concerns.
 For example, the Vbeam Pulsed Dye Laser (PDL) is often considered the top choice for targeting redness and blood vessels with minimal downtime.
 Another popular option is Intense Pulsed Light (IPL), which is great because it can tackle multiple issues at once, like redness, sun spots, and uneven tone.
 Your provider will recommend the best laser treatment for your unique skin goals, which helps determine the overall cost.